 No-Sweat Potty Training, by Dana Obleman- This is another popular potty training program.
 And as most of the other programs, you ditch the diapers, offer tremendous praise and rewards for success.
 The main difference with this program is that your child is allowed to wear diapers at night.
 Dana considers daytime and nighttime training as two separate entities.
 Dana says "you should also understand (and let your child know) that , and that (The fact is that bladder control at night takes longer to master.)"
 This alone is a huge plus in my book.
 I need a program that's going to offer a realistic method and approach, not a quick gimmick.
 What I also like about Dana Obleman is that you can get lots of freebies right from her site.
 Useful information that may answer your questions, before you even decide to purchase the program.
 For example, right now you can get a free PDF where Dana talks about potty training myths, and gives you tips on how to potty train.
 Here it is.

-Start Potty Training Program, by Carol Cline - The best part of this program is that it is created by a mother of 4 and daycare owner who has tons of experience with potty training toddlers.
+Start Potty Training Program, by Carol Cline - Out of all the programs I have reviewed, this one is my favorite.
+This program is created by a mother of 4, and daycare owner who has tons of experience with potty training toddlers.
 In this program, Carol teaches you an easy to follow method of potty training, with no pressure to nighttime train.
 What I love is that she covers a variety of topics.
 She talks about differences between training boys and girls.
 She has special sections in the program for special needs children (autism, down syndrome etc).
 There is a section especially for twins/multiples, and older children who may be more difficult to train.
-The best is the "bumps in the road" section, which every potty training parent will face during potty training.
+The best part of this program is the "bumps in the road" section, which every potty training parent will face during potty training.
 In this section she addresses fear of pooping, wetting the bed, tantrums, regression and so much more.
 She also teaches you how to handle outings to places like the mall, fairs, pools, and even airplane travels.
 I also love the fact that you can ask her questions when they come up during the training process (and trust me, your always going to have questions).
 Carol offers a "lifeline" where you can reach her directly, with any unique questions you may have.
 The personal consultations is what had me sold.
 This program goes way beyond a quick 3 day potty training method, Carol Cline literally helps you through EVERYTHING.
 There isn't a topic that she doesn't cover.
 You are truly getting your money's worth.
 That is why I recommend this program above any other.
-Here are some features of the program.
+Don't be discouraged by the gimmicky sales page.
+The site could use a little work in the marketing department.
+I bet many parents are turned off by the silly video.
+But if you overlook that, it's a really great program.
+Here are some more features of the Start Potty Training Program.

 So there you have it!
 A quick guide to the most popular potty training programs that promise to potty train your child in a few days.
 If there are any you would like me to review that I haven't mentioned please leave me a comment below, and I will try my best to get a copy for review.